 In order to have people read your blog, you’ll need a platform on which to host your blog.
 Generally, if you have a site through Wix, Wordpress, or Squarespace, a blog is super easy to add to your site.
 The choice is really yours.
 If you already host your sites with one of these, simply do a bit of research to find out how to add a blog to your site.
 Whatever you choose, make sure you’re comfortable with your selection.

 Don’t forget to set a goal for your blog.
-The best goal to have is to help any visitors who stumble upon your blog.
+Help any visitors who stumble upon your blog.
 One of the top three reasons people read blogs is to learn something new.
-Also, people like to be entertained and also to learn about the product or service that your company is offering.
+Also, people like to be entertained and to learn about the product or service that your company is offering.
 Do a Google search of some companies and read their blog posts.
 What do the posts have in common and how do you think it helps, entertains, and/or instructs its readers?
 When you help your readers for free, they will remember your brand and perhaps one day pay for your services.
 If what you’re offering for free is stellar, what you’ll offer with pay will presumably be enough for them.

 Make your blog reflect the culture of your company.
 If your company prides itself on being comical in their marketing, throw a few jokes in the posts.
 Having an established culture helps your business identify what kind of content you will publish to your site, so have a good idea of what this is when you or your writer begins drafting content.

 “If people like you they will listen to you, but if they trust you, they’ll do business with you.” – Zig Ziglar